All Episodes

 So we are demonizing Obama if we call him a liberal anything, and Huckabee thinks we shouldn't do it.

-Then that's a guy in Oklahoma, a bitter clinger, a Democrat Congressman or whatever from Oklahoma.
+Then there's a guy in Oklahoma, a bitter clinger, a Democrat congressman or whatever from Oklahoma.

 He's not going to endorse Obama.